-There's no doubt that 2020 has been a tumultuous year, with the COVID-19 pandemic changing the way we socialise, work and even how we shop.
+There's no doubt that 2021 has been a tumultuous year, with COVID-19 and lockdowns continuing to affect the way we socialise, work and even how we shop.

-But in the midst of all the change, there are some things we can rely on to stay the same – as Christmas approaches, grocery store shelves will be stacked with fruit-filled pastries and legs of ham and Mariah Carey's 'All I Want for Christmas is You' will be played on a continuous loop at shopping centres across the nation.
+But there are some things we can rely on to stay the same – as Christmas approaches, grocery store shelves will be stacked with fruit-filled pastries and legs of ham and Mariah Carey's 'All I Want for Christmas is You' will be played on a continuous loop at shopping centres across the nation.

 As Christmas Day edges closer, you may be wondering whether to brave the crowds at the grocery store or try grocery shopping online.